-- 14. Before Stage 1 of the subdivision is certified, the land shown as 'Reserve 1' and 'Reserve 2' must be vested in Cardinia Shire Council to the satisfaction of the Responsible Authority. - 15.
-Prior to certification of the Plan of Subdivision for Stage 2 one of the following requirements must be satisfied: - A 19 metre bushfire defendable space setback provided from the eastern boundary of lots within Stage 2.
-Lots must be reconfigured to ensure each lot can accommodate at least a 10 metre by 15 metre rectangle within the building envelope. - The land adjoining the eastern boundary is developed and thereby removing the bushfire hazard - The owner of the land adjoining the eastern boundary enters into an agreement with Council under Section 173 of the Planning and Environment Act 1987, registered on the land title, to maintain a firebreak to CFA standards and the satisfaction of the Responsible Authority. - 16.
-Before each stage of the plan of subdivision is certified, the street names proposed for the subdivision must be submitted to and approved by the Responsible Authority. - 17.
-All existing and proposed easements and sites for existing or required utility services and roads on the subject land must be set aside in the plan of subdivision submitted for certification in favour of the relevant authority for which the easement or site is to be created. - 18.
+- A 19 metre bushfire defendable space setback provided from the eastern boundary of lots within Stage 2.
+Lots must be reconfigured to ensure each lot can accommodate at least a 10 metre by 15 metre rectangle within the building envelope. - The land adjoining the eastern boundary is developed and thereby removing the bushfire hazard - The owner of the land adjoining the eastern boundary enters into an agreement with Council under Section 173 of the Planning and Environment Act 1987, registered on the land title, to maintain a firebreak to CFA standards and the satisfaction of the Responsible Authority. - 47.16.
+Before each stage of the plan of subdivision is certified, the street names proposed for the subdivision must be submitted to and approved by the Responsible Authority. - 18.17.
+All existing and proposed easements and sites for existing or required utility services and roads on the subject land must be set aside in the plan of subdivision submitted for certification in favour of the relevant authority for which the easement or site is to be created. - 49.18.
 The plan of subdivision submitted for certification under the Subdivision Act 1988 must be referred to the relevant authorities in accordance with Section 8 of that Act.